Josef37/KickoffPractice/README.md

   _Congrats!
 You're training your kickoff._
 - Click "Save Last Attempt" when you had a good kickoff you want to add to your training list.\
   _It will automatically be selected for training._
-- If you're done training, just keep driving after a completed kickoff.
-- The plugin should also work for slower game speeds.
-So you can record and train in slow-motion.

 ### Training Different Kickoffs